 SBML errata result in new Releases of the SBML specification.
 Each release is numbered with an integer, with the first release of the specification being called release number 1.
 Subsequent releases of an SBML specification document contain a section listing the accumulated errata reported and corrected since the first release.
-A complete list of the errata for SBML Level 2 Version 4 since the publication of Release 1 is also made publicly available at http://sbml.org/specifications/sbml-level-2/version-4/errata/.
-Announcements of errata, releases of the SBML specification and other major changes are made on the sbml-announce@caltech.edu mailing list.
+A complete list of the errata for SBML Level 2 Version 5 since the publication of Release 1 is also made publicly available at http://sbml.org/specifications/sbml-level-2/version-5/errata/.
+Announcements of errata, releases of the SBML specification and other major changes are made on the sbml.org/forums/sbml-announce web forum and mailing list.